gmemmy/biolink/README.md

 A high-performance biometric authentication and secure storage library built on [Nitro Modules](https://nitro.margelo.com) for React Native's New Architecture.
 Unlike bridge-based libraries, Biolink uses Nitro's JSI implementation for **near-zero latency** native communication.

+This README provides a high-level overview of the project.
+For detailed API documentation, usage examples, and advanced features, please refer to the [Package API Reference](./packages/react-native-biolink/README.md).

 ## NPM Package

 **[@gmemmy/react-native-biolink](https://www.npmjs.com/package/@gmemmy/react-native-biolink)**

+This library requires `react-native-nitro-modules` as a companion package for its JSI-based communication.

 ```bash
 npm install @gmemmy/react-native-biolink react-native-nitro-modules